colshrapnel/phpdelusions.net/sql_injection.md

 statement would be positively harmless.

-But the point is, **we need to format out queries anyway** - no matter whether there is any danger or not.
+But the point is, **we need to format our queries anyway** - no matter whether there is any danger or not.
 Say there was no Bobby Tables around, but an honest girl named `Sarah O'Hara` - who would never get into a class if we don’t format our query, simply because the statement

     INSERT INTO users SET name='Sarah O'Hara'